-1) Ask your entire sales team to participate and provide 3-5 answers for the question: “What questions do you most commonly hear from prospects during the sales process?”
+- “What questions do you most commonly hear from prospects during the sales process?”
 You know, the ones they're constantly answering on calls, in email, or during a presentation… the ones they can answer without even thinking twice about it.

 Plus, we’ve found this to be a fantastic sales coaching exercise as well because it reminds salespeople of the common objections and questions they hear from prospects, and gives sales managers an opportunity to discuss how they should be addressed.
-Once the response is in a blog post it can easily be referred to for years to come, ensuring your sales team is consistent in their communication on these important topics.
+Once the response is in a blog post, it can easily be referred to for years to come, ensuring your sales team is consistent in their communication on these important topics.

 Editor's Note: This post was originally published on February 6, 2014 and has been updated.